-(4) The Peer Group TSR set forth in this table utilizes the NASDAQ Biotechnology Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2022.
-The comparison assumes \$100 was invested for the period starting December 31, 2019, through the end of the listed year in the Company and in the NASDAQ Biotechnology Index, respectively.
+(4) The Peer Group TSR set forth in this table utilizes the Nasdaq Biotechnology Index, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.
+The comparison assumes \$100 was invested for the period starting December 31, 2019, through the end of the listed year in the Company and in the Nasdaq Biotechnology Index, respectively.
 Historical stock performance is not necessarily indicative of future stock performance.

-Description of Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Company Cumulative Total Shareholder Return ("TSR")
+Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Company Total Shareholder Return, or TSR

-The following chart sets forth the relationship between Compensation Actually Paid to our PEO, the average Compensation Actually Paid to our Non-PEO NEOs, and the Company's cumulative TSR over the three most recently completed fiscal years.
+The following chart sets forth the relationship between Compensation Actually Paid to our PEO, the average Compensation Actually Paid to our Non-PEO NEOs, and the Company's cumulative TSR over the four most recently completed fiscal years and the Nasdaq Biotechnology Index TSR over the same period.

-Description of Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Net Income
+Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Net Income

-The following chart sets forth the relationship between Compensation Actually Paid to our PEO, the average Compensation Actually Paid to our Non-PEO NEOs, and our net income during the three most recently completed fiscal years.
+The following chart sets forth the relationship between Compensation Actually Paid to our PEO, the average Compensation Actually Paid to our Non-PEO NEOs, and our net income during the four most recently completed fiscal years.